 How do you know it’s working?
 What breaks you out?
 Is your skin going into shock because of a new product or are the ingredients not a fit for your skin?

 These questions are ones dermatologists can help you answer — or even start asking.

 Tip: Access and costs are some of the biggest issues relating to dermatologist visits.
-If your provider won’t cover visits or treatment, there are new facial recognition apps that can help.
-Similar to Curology, a tele-derm based service, these apps use selfies to help you decide what kind of skin treatment you need.
+If your provider won’t cover visits or treatment, tele-derm apps may be an option.
+Tele-derm based services use selfies to help you decide what kind of skin treatment you need.

 You may want to see if there’s a dermatologist who charges based on flexed income.
 This kind of payment is usually based on the income of the individual and can be set at a reasonable rate.

 A lot of skin knowledge is trial and error

 Most of these myths I learned about after a grueling journey to clear and healthy skin.
 I didn’t see progress until I decided to take control of what healthy skin looks like for me — and not based on what others did.

 That included accepting my hyperpigmentation, controlling my psoriasis, and letting beauty marks accent the beauty I naturally possessed.